 The facing's edge should be a smooth curved line and cut precisely to the sewing pattern.

 5. Remove the pins and unfold the facings.
-You will notice that for a classic round neckline, the front facing is always more curved than the back.
+You will notice that in a classic round neckline, the front facing is always more curved than the back.
 Understanding this will help you correctly position the facing to the raw edge of the neckline.

 Sewing The Neck Facing

 6. Pin shoulder edges of the front and back facings together so that the face of both fabric layers are touching (the wrong side of the fabric should be on the outside).

 For more stability and easy removal during sewing, apply the pins perpendicular to the seam.

 7. Machine stitch both shoulder seams at the correct seam allowance (our seam allowance is 1/2").
 Don't forget to back-stitch on your sewing machine at the beginning and end of the stitch.

 8. Iron the seam allowance open on the inside of the facing.

 9. Once the facing's shoulder seams are connected and ironed, apply a finishing method to the bottom raw edge of the facing.
 Depending on the fabric you are working with, the most common techniques for clean finishing a facing's raw edge is by serging, with a baby hem (for lightweight fabrics), binding, or machine stitching.